Jens Hermansen Juel: Property

+Juel's holding's in Denmark included Kjeldgård on the Salling peninsula in western Jutland.
+In 1626, he also acquired Nørre Vosborgnear Holstebro.

-Juel actively expanded mining operations in Norway, and served as the first director of the Kongsberg Silver Mines.
+During his years in Norway, Hyel actively expanded mining operations in Norway, and served as the first director of the Kongsberg Silver Mines.
 The Silver Works was originally a 100% state-owned enterprise, but financial difficulties resulting from the Danish-Norwegian intervention in the Thirty Years' War, resulted in sale of shares to a private company in 1628, with the state as one of the part-owners.
 Juel was head of the private partnership that bought a share of the silver mine.

-Juel was also active in husbanding his private wealth through lending while he served in Oslo, gaining ownership of a number of Norwegian estates, and also acquiring lands in Denmark.
-Juels holdings in Denmark comprised Jheldgård on the Salling peninsula in western Jutland.
+Juel was also active in husbanding his private wealth through lending while he served in Oslo, gaining ownership of a number of Norwegian estates.